 In this context the Lutheran Church in Ireland provides a home for various linguistic Lutheran communities and groups.
-It hosts the Latvian Lutheran Church in Ireland with its weekly services and church life in Latvian; the Polish Lutheran congregation in Dublin and their monthly services, as well as sporadic Lutheran services in Finnish, Swedish and Estonian which are conducted by clergy of their respective national churches passing through Dublin.
+It hosts the Latvian Lutheran Church in Ireland with its weekly services and church life in Latvian; the Polish Lutheran congregation in Dublin and their monthly services, as well as sporadic Lutheran services in Finnish and, Swedish which are conducted by clergy of their respective national churches passing through Dublin.

 Core aspects of belief